whetstoneresearch/doppler-indexer-rs/docs/ETH_CALL_COLLECTION.md

 ## Resumability

-Collection is fully resumable with catchup logic for regular eth_calls:
+Collection is fully resumable with catchup logic for all eth_call types:

 ### Catchup Phase (Regular Calls)